 Dive Map: By Proscuba Diving College

 Dive Report: This is a very large quarry probably a little smaller than Dorothea but it appears to me that it is still filling up (there are several life buoy holders submerged around the edge).
-I have seen a rough drawn map that claims it drops to over 40m although I couldn't verify that.
+I have seen a roughly drawn map that claims it drops to over 40m although I couldn't verify that.
 If as I suspect it is still filling it could well end up 10's of metres deeper.
-Due to the size I didn't get to see much of it.
-First dive we just headed out from the entry point to the North West.
-The sides slope quite steeply to about 6 metres where a line of tree's begins underwater and the gradient reduces.
+Due to the size, I didn't get to see much of it.
+The first dive we just headed out from the entry point to the North West.
+The sides slope quite steeply to about 6 metres where a line of trees begins underwater and the gradient reduces.
 We wound our way through these to where they finished at about 10m and then continued on down to approximately 22m where it levelled out.
 Visibility was about 5m but the water is quite bright.
 There is a thin layer of silt throughout and below that a solid feeling bottom.
 I can't say there's a lot to see, not even piles of dumped cars but there are numerous pipes and valves running around and what look like lengths of steel rope.
-Having swam around for about 25 minutes with the depth changing slightly to a maximum of around 25m we decided it was getting a bit chilly and headed back.
+Having swum around for about 25 minutes with the depth changing slightly to a maximum of around 25m we decided it was getting a bit chilly and headed back.
 Having been in once the second dive was a quick dash to try and find the drop off to 40m.
-We'd seen drop a off to 30m first time around and I headed back to this only to discover it was just a small bowl at which point I thought I'd give up.
+We'd seen a drop off to 30m first time around and I headed back to this only to discover it was just a small bowl at which point I thought I'd give up.
 I think I was probably to far South and hadn't quite gone far enough out to reach it although I did find a caravan on the way back which I'm sad to say was the highlight.
 I can't say that it is a great site as there is very little to see but if you're stuck inland this certainly makes a change from Stoney Cove or Capernwray.

 Dive Report: Comment in the box below.